Mthinga13/html-portfolio/README.md

 # html-portfolio
-This is first only HTML website hosted on github.
+This is my first only HTML website hosted on github.